ninoseki/miteru/README.md

 ## How it works

-- It collects phishing suspicious URLs from [urlscan.io](https://urlscan.io/search/#certstream-suspicious).
+- It collects phishing suspicious URLs from [urlscan.io](https://urlscan.io/search/#certstream-suspicious) and [OpenPhish community feed](https://openphish.com/feed.txt).
-- It checks a suspicious URL whether it contains a phishing kit (`*.zip` file) or not.
+- It checks a suspicious URL whether it has a directory listing and contains a phishing kit (`*.zip` file) or not.

 ## Installation